 Chall-Popp Phonics takes a systematic approach to direct phonics instruction and has been a teacher favorite for years.
 A student-friendly book design and a variety of stories and characters keep students engaged and ready to learn.

-- Research-based: Respected reading specialist and well-known literacy consultant, Dr. Jeanne Chall, coauthored this series with the extensive research she conducted at Harvard University.
+- Based on the Science of Reading: Respected reading specialist and well-known literacy consultant, Dr. Jeanne Chall, coauthored this series with the extensive research she conducted at Harvard University.

 - Direct instruction that works: This research-based, classroom-proven approach takes students step-by-step through advancing levels of phonemic awareness and sound-letter knowledge.
 The skill-sequence is easy for students to follow, leading to mastery.